 - The affidavit is only valid during the time the child is living with the caregiver.
-The caregiver is required to tell the school and health care provider if the child is no longer living with them.
+Therefore, the caregiver must tell the school and health care provider if the child is no longer living with them.

 Who Can Be a Legal Guardian of a Minor?

-How to Establish Guardianship for Minors in California
+How to Establish Legal Guardianship for Minors in California

 In order to set up legal guardianship for minors in California, a person must file a guardianship case in the county in which the child lives.
-The following forms must be completed when filing a petition for guardianship of minor children:
+Additionally, they must complete the following forms when filing a petition for guardianship of minor children: